Ian Happ Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- His last time out came on Tuesday against the Seattle Mariners, when the righty tossed 7 1/3 innings, surrendering two earned runs while allowing two hits.
+- In his last outing on Wednesday against the Seattle Mariners, the righty tossed five innings, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.